Markavian/mkv25-responsive-website/tasklist.md

 + Change language to represent our
 - Add an about page in footer - who are we, me, John Beech, and my alter-ego Markavian.
 - Add markdown support to load in text from templates
+- Use DOM formatter to prettify tabbing in XML
+- Add copyright line to banner photo
+- Embed latest tweets on blog page

 Missing Features
 ----------------